 We walked around the different booths and explored.
-I love the fact that it wasn’t cramped and that people were friendly but not pushy.
-The show claims to “have it all under one roof” and I can well believe it—clothing, childcare services, strollers, food, car seats, nursing and maternity clothes… the 150 exhibitors did covered everything.
+I love that it wasn’t cramped and that people were friendly but not pushy.
+The show claims to “have it all under one roof” and I can well believe it—clothing, childcare services, strollers, food, car seats, nursing and maternity clothes… the 150 exhibitors did cover everything.

 I loved, among many others:

 - The fun—but not tacky—maternity clothes from Belly Boom (they are a Canadian company and they have plenty of messages in French too!)

 - Palmer’s Cocoa Butter Formula… I am a huge fan, still using it as a body cream.
 It’s not just for stretch marks, it’s super moisturizing and it smells great!

 - The clothes from Peekaboo Beans, a Vancouver-based company.
 Colourful and fun!

 - Kardish Health Food Centre for its natural care products.